sindelio/smart-contracts/metamask_and_withpragma_test/README.md

 ### Step 2: Compile the smart contract code in the latest version of the Solidity compiler (0.4.21 in the moment this was written).

 ### Step 3: Deploy the smart contract on the Rinkeby testnet or the Ethereum livenet.
 A popup from Metamask will appear asking for permission to execute the transaction.
-The transaction will have a Gas cost in Gas, and it will be possible to accept the transaction if there are enough funds.
+The transaction will have a cost in Gas, and it will be possible to accept the transaction if there are enough funds.
 That's pretty much it.